fenilmodi00/cp2/README.md

 My project is composed of different services (frontend,API).
 Therefore, our application should run on multiple containers.
 With the help of Docker-compose we can share our application using the yaml file that define the services that runs together.

 ### Generative AI Models for Medical Report Analysis and Fitness Recommendations
-This project explores the application of several Generative AI models in the context of medical report analysis and personalized fitness recommendations.
+My project explores the application of several Generative AI models in the context of medical report analysis and personalized fitness recommendations.
 The following models were used:

 #### BioGPT:
 A domain-specific model for processing medical text.